Naxesss/MapsetVerifier/README.md

 ## Technical Overview

-The backend is written in C#/.NET and frontend in HTML, CSS, and JS/JQuery, using Electron.
-They communicate with SignalR.
+The backend is written in [C#/.NET](https://dotnet.microsoft.com/), with a simple [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) server.
+The frontend is an [Electron](https://www.electronjs.org/) desktop application written in HTML, CSS, and [JS/JQuery](https://jquery.com/).
+The server-client communication is done with [SignalR](https://dotnet.microsoft.com/en-us/apps/aspnet/signalr).
 Upon selecting a mapset, the frontend requests tabs to be rendered, and the backend returns HTML.

 ![](https://i.imgur.com/3kHWOmH.png?sanitize=true)